SalieriC/SWADE-Spices-Flavours/documentation/plans.md

 - Rank (Novice, Seasoned, etc. Cannot be edited by the player (updated by the amount of advances, see below).
 Names should be customisable for settings like ETU)
 - Number of Advances (increasing them updated the Rank according to the rules.)
 - Curr/Max Wounds, Fatigue, Bennies (or better in a Tab?)
+- Different background images for header and body?

 ## Tabs
 Tabs on the side of the sheet could save a lot of space.
+Edit: Not sure about this, it is not standard behaviour, most people expect tabs os top.
+But some systems had done this with some sucess.
 - **Traits:**
 - - Curr/Max Wounds, Fatigue, Bennies (or better in the header?)
 - - Attributes (Agility, Smarts, Spirit, Strength and Vigor)
 - - Derived Statistics (Size, Scale (calculated by the sheet), Pace, Parry, Toughness)
 - - - By default Parry and Toughness include mods (toggleable in the settings) and show mods next to the box.
-- - - Clickink on the mod allows to set a generic mod (`data.stats.parry.modifier.generic`), which is independent of Active Effects mods which affect `data.stats.parry.modifier`) but added to this (this allows to set modifiers from stuff like Block without the need of an AE (this is also true for toughness)).
+- - - ~~Clickink on the mod allows to set a generic mod (`data.stats.parry.modifier.generic`), which is independent of Active Effects mods which affect `data.stats.parry.modifier`) but added to this (this allows to set modifiers from stuff like Block without the need of an AE (this is also true for toughness)).~~ Only system can change the actor data, we can add flags not modify the real data.
 - - Skills
 - - Quick Access (allows to display frequently used items (including Edges, Hindrances, etc.) to be displayed on the first tab.
 Items have a star to put them on the quick access).